chichunchen/rust-vros-simulate/README.md

 ## TODO
 - Client-side Optimizations
+    - [ ] More precise power constant computation
     - Make use of **threshold**
         - lower threshold means client side need to draw something by guessing
         - to make threshold lower (~= 0.8), we need to draw more precisely, therefore: